 There are three main types of evoked potential tests:

-Visual Evoked Potentials (VEP): You sit in front of a screen on which an alternating checkerboard pattern is displayed.
+Visual evoked potentials (VEP): You sit in front of a screen and watch an alternating checkerboard pattern.

 Brainstem auditory evoked potentials (BAEP): You hear a series of clicks in each ear.